eintr/net_simulator/README.md

 * "TunnelLocalAddr" and "TunnelPeerAddr" indicates the IP addresses would be configured to the tun device after it is created.
 * "DropRate" indicates packet loss probability, value: [0-1]

-* "TBF_Bps" and "TBF_burst" indicates the TBF(Token Bucket Filter) parameter for speed limit.
-What is TBF?
-Google it if needed.
-"TBF_Bps" value is BYTEs per second.
-"TBF_burst" value is also in BYTEs.
+* "Rate" indicates the speed limit.
+In BYTEs per second.

 * "Delay" indicates the time delay of each packet, value in ms(millisecond).
 Note: You need erally big RAM if you configred a very big delay in very big Bps.

+* "Loss" indicates packet loss rate.

 NOTE: All configures are working while SENDING packets!
 Receiving packet procedure is not controlled at all!
 I have told you!